canonical/ubuntu-core-docs/docs/explanation/stores/store-scoping.md

 sign-key-sha3-384: some-account-key
 ```

-With the release of [snapd](https://snapcraft.io/docs/glossary#heading--snapd)  version _2.36_ in 2018, the snap-declaration assertion was updated to include a [dedicated snap store](dedicated-snap-store) definition for each granted interface:
+With the release of [snapd](https://snapcraft.io/docs/glossary#heading--snapd)  version _2.36_ in 2018, the snap-declaration assertion was updated to include a {ref}`dedicated snap store <ref-dedicated-snap-store_dedicated-snap-store>` definition for each granted interface:

 ```yaml
 type: snap-declaration